+'''

-[root@bright72 ~]# cm-kubernetes-setup -x <XML file>
+[root@bright73 ~]# cm-kubernetes-setup -x <XML file>

+'''

-Kubernetes setup from cmgui-deployment screen: Clicking on Deploy button that appears in figure 8.6 sets up a Kubernetes cluster in the background.
-The direct background progress relies on the text-based cm-kubernetes-setup script, and is hidden from the administrator.
-Some log excerpts from the script output are displayed within the cmgui deployment screen (figure 8.8).
+Kubernetes setup from cmgui-deployment screen: Clicking on the Deploy button that appears in figure 8.7 sets up a Kubernetes cluster in the background.
+The direct background progress relies on the text-based cm-kubernetes-setup script, and is hidden from the administrator during a cmgui wizard run.
+Some log excerpts from the script output are displayed within the cmgui deployment screen (figure 8.9).
+The deployment can be done in dry-mode (the default) to see if all the parameters validate correctly.